Venezuela opposition gives Maduro until Nov. 11 to meet demands

 CARACAS/SAN CRISTOBAL, Venezuela Venezuela's opposition exhorted President Nicolas Maduro on Thursday to set an election and start releasing jailed activists within days, while students opposed to Vatican-led talks protested in the streets.

-The opposition coalition escalated protests and drew hundreds of thousands into the streets when authorities quashed its drive for a referendum against Maduro last month.
+The opposition coalition drew hundreds of thousands into the streets when authorities quashed its drive for a referendum against Maduro last month in the country of 30 million people.

 But it suspended street actions out of respect for talks with the government that began at the weekend mediated by a Papal envoy.

-However, with one major party dissenting and many supporters fearful Maduro is playing for time, opposition leaders say they will wait until Nov.
-11 before possibly quitting talks and returning to street tactics if demands are ignored.
+However, with one major party dissenting and many supporters fearful Maduro is playing for time, opposition leaders said they would wait until Nov.
+11 before possibly quitting talks and returning to street tactics if demands were ignored.

-Carlos Ocariz, an opposition mayor speaking at a news conference on behalf of the coalition, reiterated their first demand was the revival of the referendum or a moving forward of presidential elections to the first quarter of 2017.
+Carlos Ocariz, an opposition mayor speaking on behalf of the coalition, reiterated their first demand was the revival of the referendum or a moving forward of presidential elections to the first quarter of 2017.

 The next presidential vote is currently set for late 2018.